perryb3693/twoge_k8s/README.md

 vim twoge_dep.yml
 ```
 ```
-#a deployment provides declarative updates for Pods and ReplicaSets.
+#A deployment provides declarative updates for Pods and ReplicaSets.
 You describe a desired state in deployment, and the deployment controller changes the actual state in the desired state at a controlled rate.
-You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments
+#You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments

 apiVersion: apps/v1
 kind: Deployment